IST356M001SP25/assignment-08-ntbamber/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment helped me to get more practice with ETL pipelines.
+It was helpful to practice filtering, grouping, and reshaping a dataset.
+I struggled with implementing color on my map, but I ended up figuring out with help from copilot and I chose to use the Viridis color palette due to it being more accessible to colorblind people.
+I need to practice more with mapping and folium.